QUESTIONS AND ANSWERS

 LSAT Course Online

-Based on our book Master The LSAT, this interactive, comprehensive self-study course presents the equivalent of over 900 pages of printed material, including hundreds of LSAT examples and problems, 5 section tests, 3 full-length tests, and feedback from LSAT experts to your questions.
+This interactive, comprehensive self-study course presents the equivalent of over 600 pages of printed material, including hundreds of LSAT examples and problems, and feedback from LSAT experts to your questions.
 In addition, the powerful learning engine StudyDesk increases your learning efficiency by monitoring your progress and directing you to areas where you need further study.
-Also, includes a copy of the Master The LSAT book.
-All for only $149.95!
-Sign up now.
+All for only $49.95!
 Click the link above for a tour of the course.

 Course Features: